SAMe: A Semantic Anatomy Mapping Engine for Robotic Ultrasound: Results

 The side-entry example in Fig.~\ref{fig:ati-overview}d(iv) shows that SAMe can initialize the probe from lateral or angled directions, rather than only from the front body surface.
 This matters because effective initialization depends on probe--skin contact and acoustic coupling, not only geometric proximity to the target.

-We therefore evaluated whether this anatomy-aware initialization improved scan onset in real robotic ultrasound under the practical conditions illustrated in Fig.~\ref{fig:ati-overview}c.
-The study included 25 subjects for liver scanning and 20 subjects for kidney scanning, covering approximately 55--128~kg.
-The final analysis included 75 liver initialization trials and 60 kidney initialization trials.
-Ultrasound scanning was performed on the single-arm 6-DoF robotic manipulator shown in Fig.~\ref{fig:ati-overview}c, and all acquired ultrasound images were reviewed by expert clinicians.
+We therefore evaluated whether this anatomy-aware initialization improved scan onset in real robotic ultrasound under the practical conditions.
+The human-participant evaluation was conducted under institutional ethics approval and written informed consent, as detailed in Section~\ref{sec:methods}.
+The study included healthy young male volunteers who were not used for training the anatomical prior or for selecting the evaluated initialization targets.
+Specifically, the evaluation included 25 subjects for liver scanning and 20 subjects for kidney scanning, covering a broad body-habitus range with BMI from 15.8 to 35.5 and body weight from approximately 55 to 128~kg.
+Because multiple anatomy-relevant initialization targets were evaluated for each subject, the final analysis included 75 liver initialization trials and 60 kidney initialization trials.
+These trial-level results summarize all valid initialization attempts, whereas subject-level summaries were used to assess stability across participants with shared body habitus, organ depth, acoustic windows, and respiratory conditions.

+All acquired ultrasound images were reviewed by expert clinicians.
 For both methods, organ-level initialization success was defined as locating the intended organ or target region while obtaining a visible, clinically usable initial view suitable for subsequent scanning and local optimization.
 For SAMe, which predicts anatomy-specific target points, an additional anatomy-level criterion tested whether the acquired image was anatomically consistent with the designated target point.
 Binary success was assigned only when all applicable criteria were satisfied.